JanssenProject/jans/README.md

 identity solutions like Okta.
 By design, Janssen also enables domains to select *a la carte* which identity services to run.

-We're proud to say that we've been recognized as a [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).
+We're proud to say that we've been recognized as a test-fail [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).

 [![The Linux Foundation](https://img.shields.io/badge/Member-The%20Linux%20Foundation-blue?style=flat-square)](https://www.linuxfoundation.org/press/press-release/the-janssen-project-takes-on-worlds-most-demanding-digital-trust-challenges-at-linux-foundation)